Destination weddings are dreamy.

 Try something like:

-“We totally understand if travel isn’t possible for you—we’d miss you, but we get it.
+“We totally understand if travel isn’t possible for you—we’d miss you, but we understand.

 It’s all about giving people permission to decline without guilt.
 You’re not going to win them all over, and that’s okay.